dioptre/ovextras/test/README.txt

 to run these scripts, you need ctest (cmake suit), sh-utils (coreutils on windows cygwin or gnuwin32), svn command-line tools and a c++ compiler (C++ Visual Studio 2010 on windows)

-On Linux fedora you need to install : yum install cmake svn redhat-lsb gcc-c++ expect
+On Linux fedora you need to install : yum install cmake git redhat-lsb gcc-c++ expect

 SUDOER on Linux :
 ------